deepjavalibrary/djl-serving/serving/docs/lmi/user_guides/vision_language_models.md

 Deploying Vision Language Models with LMI is very similar to deploying Text Generation Models.

 There are some additional, optional configs that are exposed:
 * `option.limit_mm_per_prompt`: For each multimodal plugin, limit how many input instances to allow for each prompt.
-Expects a comma-separated list of items, e.g.: `image=16,video=2` allows a maximum of 16 images and 2 videos per prompt.
+Expects a comma-separated list of items, e.g.: `{"image": 16, "video": 2}` allows a maximum of 16 images and 2 videos per prompt.
 Defaults to 1 for each modality.

 Example SageMaker deployment code: